-The project environment needs a multi-layered bus that carries data, information, knowledge, and wisdom behind decisions among cross-organizational project participants
+The project environment needs a multilayered bus that carries data, information, knowledge, and wisdom behind decisions among cross-organizational project participants.

-Most firms working on projects use people-network systems for consultative decision-making.
+Most firms working on projects use people-network systems for consultative decision making.
 Many use collaborative methods that communicate just data and information.
-However, both are inadequate to deliver major savings in time and money, without compromising on quality.
+However, both are inadequate to deliver major savings in time and money without compromising on quality.

-There is little reuse of knowledge and "lessons learned" because a critical element, "the context", has been missing from existing methods of recording them.
-The wisdom of decisions is based on multiple streams of knowledge, information and data, all brought together by a context, to create taxonomy (or DNA) for a delivered asset.
+There is little reuse of knowledge and "lessons learned" because a critical element, "the context," has been missing from existing methods of recording them.
+The wisdom of decisions is based on multiple streams of knowledge, information, and data, all brought together by a context to create taxonomy for a delivered asset.

 The telecommunications industry uses a bus that has many layers to transmit voice, video, and data over the infrastructure.
 However, in project environments, communications needs are far greater.

-What is needed for projects is a Project Bus that includes data, information, and a contextual knowledge layer, connecting all participating enterprises for real-time, consultative decision-making.
-Figure 1 depicts the Project Communications Bus.
+What is needed for projects is a project bus that includes data, information, and a contextual knowledge layer, connecting all participating enterprises for real-time, consultative decision making.
+Fig. 1 depicts the project communications bus.